Pax airship disaster: Explosion

-The flame engulfed the engine, soon enveloping the entire aircraft.
+The flames first erupted from the engine, soon enveloping the entire aircraft.
 The wreckage fell in front of house n.
-79, on Maine Avenue, with the nacelle where the aeronauts were located going through the ceiling and ending up inside a couple's bedroom, whose bed was on the opposite side of the room, saving the lives of the residents who were sleeping at the time.
+79, on Maine Avenue, with the nacelle where the aeronauts were located crashing through the ceiling and coming to a stop inside a couple's bedroom.
+The bed was located on the opposite side of the room, which saved the lives of the residents who were sleeping at the time.

 Cause of the accident

 Colonel Rénard, soon after the explosion, opined that the accident was caused by the use of the combustion engine.
 Henri Lachambre believed that the mechanical parts had been twisted and the fire had gone from the carburetor to the reservoir and from there to the gas exhaust valve.
 Astronomer Albert Charbonneaux, from the Meudon observatory, investigated the wreckage and, among other things, pointed to a short circuit in the engine's electrical part as the cause of the disaster.

 Santos Dumont considered it imprudent to place the engines so close to the balloon, but initially said he didn't believe they were the cause of the accident.
 He pointed out that only one of the two valves above the second engine was working.
 Santos Dumont pointed out that a valve was closed with wax by the aeronaut and that, under flight conditions, the balloon was unable to withstand the internal pressure, and that the main error was that they dropped ballast when they noticed that the airship was rising, which allowed the aircraft to climb with more speed.

 In an article published in September of the same year, Santos Dumont pointed out that the engine was a mere three feet from the envelope, which made the aircraft accident-prone.
-The Scientific Committee of the French Aeroclub finally decided that the accident was caused by the proximity of the engine to the balloon's exhaust valve and that under these conditions, Pax would not be accepted into the Aeroclub's competitions.
+The Scientific Committee of the French Aeroclub finally decided that the accident was caused by the proximity of the engine to the balloon's exhaust valve and that under these conditions, Pax would have not be accepted into the Aeroclub's competitions.

 Consequences

 Severo died seconds after impact.
 Both aeronauts suffered extremely violent injuries.
-Augusto Severo's body was taken from the hangar to his home at 9 a.m. that same day, while that of mechanic Georges Sachet remained at the police station until his mother arrived.
+Augusto Severo's body was taken from the hangar to his home at 9 a.m. that same day, while that of Sachet remained at the police station until his mother arrived.